Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 - Both functions will run at least once on server when the structure is placed.
 In ASE sometimes they ran multiple times.
 Not sure about ASA.
 I haven't checked.

 IsAllowedToBuild and IsAllowedToBuildEx
 - These are functions you can implement in your structures, that allow you to graph your own extra rules for whether a structure is allowed to place at the current location.
 It isn't *directly* related to snapping, but it can be useful to override the built-in placement rules if need to.
+Examples of building rules include Obstructed, Too High Above Ground, Requires Placement in Water, and so on.
 - These functions also fire on tick on the client side, and at least once during placement on server (potentially multiple times on server)
 - If you use the "Ex" version, you have to enable it in the structure defaults
 - It seems you can use both at the same time, but I don't see why anyone would want to.
 It would likely cause problems to use both, especially if you're doing different things in each.